0xSn4k3000/0xSn4k3000.github.io/_posts/2023-11-24-Seccomp-filtering-for-syscalls-01.md

  0042: 0x06 0x00 0x00 0x00000000  return KILL
 ```

-It's blocking a lot of syscalls but we will stick in the important one here , it's allow execve if and only if it's first argument is ALLOWED_EXE and it's value was /bin/id , but... *seccomp cant check values in memory* it's only check for the address of the first value, if it's the address of ALLOWED_EXE then it's will run it, so using some syscall i changed the memory page where ALLOWED_EXE variable is to RW and write /bin/sh to the ALLOWED_EXE , and i was able to get a shell :).
+It's blocking a lot of syscalls but we will stick in the important one here , it's allow execve if and only if it's first argument is ALLOWED_EXE and it's value was /bin/id , but... **seccomp cant check values in memory** it's only check for the address of the first value, if it's the address of ALLOWED_EXE then it's will run it, so using some allowed syscalls i changed the memory page where ALLOWED_EXE variable exist to RW (READ, WRITE Permissions) and wrote /bin/sh to the ALLOWED_EXE , and i was able to get a shell :).

 ## Not a real conclusion ;) :